Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 - A formal request for architecure work is made
 - A senior stakeholder says "take a look at this..."​
 - An EA gets an idea at a conference​
-- An EA hears a worrying statement in a meeting about...​
+- An EA hears a worrying statement about...​
-  - Project​
+  - a project​
-  - Technical debt​
+  - technical debt​
-  - Lack of collaboration​
+  - lack of collaboration​
-  - Siloes​
+  - siloes​
 - An experienced EA just gets a sense that something is wrong!​

 ---